sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

   - Point a browser session at the ICP Main Portal: `https://mycluster.icp:8443`, open `Workloads` -> `Helm releases`, find the Helm Release called `mq` and on the right `Launch` -> `console-https`.
   - Point a browser session at the ICP4I Platform Navigator: `https://mycluster.icp/integration`, and under `Messaging` select `mq`.
   - Point a browser session directly at the MQ Console: `https://mycluster.icp/integration/instance/mq`
-3. Click the Queue Manager name: `mq` to highlight it.
+3. Click the Queue Manager name `mq` to highlight it.
 (This is the name of the Queue Manager already created in this pod).
 Select `Properties`.

   ![](./images/cipdemo/ace-mq-properties.jpg)